ethdmill/csv_to_sqlite/README.md

 I then implemented a function to parse out the invalid data.
 The CSV featured ten columns (A-J) that corresponded to general user data.
 Given the sheer amount of data present in the CSV (over 6000 rows!), I made the assumption that any row without a value stored for each column counted as invalid data, so part of my data-sorting method also checks to see if the data column count per row makes the cut.

 If it does, it's valid, and it gets added to an ArrayList, since array lengths in Java don't change.
 If it's invalid, it gets thrown into a new CSV by way of another method.
 See you later, you less-than-ten-column disasters!
+It is also important to mention that I made another assumption: that special characters in column J were supposed to be there, as the data appeared to be location names, and could have been the result of a foreign language.

 Though the following statement didn't present an issue until the end, I feel that it's worth mentioning here, since it was at this point that I noticed it -- there was an extra line at the very end of the CSV data: presumably some kind of empty ending string.
 The invalid data parsing methods didn't pick this up, so we'll come back to it.